juanhenao21/financial_response_spread_year/docs/source/01_taq_article_reproduction.rst

 # Explain this is the fundamental part of the code and that it should be run
 # before the others part to have the corresponding data

+# The time it takes to extract the data is really large, it must be improved.
+Make it run, make it right, make it fast, make it small

 The code is divided in four parts:
     * `Tools`_: some functions for repetitive actions.
     * `Analysis`_: code to analyze the data.